thinkspaces/thinkspaces-react/docs/database.md

 Arguments:

+- `projectInstance`: an instance of the Project class to remove from the user's teams array.

+Notes:

+- You can use either for the same effect.

+#### User().deleteAdmin(projectInstance)

+Proxies `Project().deleteAdminUser(userInstance)` for convenience.

+Arguments:

-- `projectInstance`: an instance of the Project class to remove from the user's projects array.
+- `projectInstance`: an instance of the Project class to remove from the user's admin array.

 Notes: